vyshane/docker-compose-kubernetes/README.md

 The script will set up port forwarding so that you can use kubectl locally without having to ssh into boot2docker.
 The default password for the boot2docker docker user is `tcuser`.

-You can then check if Kubernetes is running:
+## Checking if Kubernetes Is Running

 ```sh
 kubectl get nodes